lzgirlcat/ddge/README.md

     remove              Delete the alias from the local storage.
 ```

-so after logging in you can just do ddge to generate a new alias.
+so after logging in you can just run the program to generate a new alias.
 ```
 $ ddge
 r5kog234s@duck.com